ConfoederatioVF/Stadester/README.md

 <div align = "center">Figure 3.
 Centre of gravity comparison between Stadestér Base and Stadestér GHSL, 3000BC-2025AD.
 Results for Stadestér-Base roughly align with that of Reba et al (2016).</div>
 <br>

+Custom demographic modelling was also done for pre-Columbian Northern America based on the work of Nevle and Bird, Milner and Chaplin, and Driver and Massey.

 After 1975, GHS-POP was utilised as the substrata base instead.
 Annular rings were calculated from Clark, Stanilov and Sykora variant equations as to their radial density, with fractional per-pixel scaling and proportional distribution over the substrata.
 This sort of annular scaling is in effect an extended Burgess model that takes into account local land use, pre-existing population distributions, and existing coastlines, lakes, and land area.

 Annular rings were decided to be at 5-arcminute resolution, like all resultant rasters.
 You can view intended Stadestér rasters/outputs in `./output/stadester/`.
 Manual copychecking was performed for Stadestér results, and outliers or errant information was corrected via various injection stages throughout the pipeline.